CEO, OpenAI · Former President, Y Combinator

 The Proof

 You do not have to take my word for any of this.
 The evidence is in your hands.
 One hundred forty-seven letters, each written individually to a specific person, mailed simultaneously on linen stock.
 Each one researched, composed, and formatted through SmithTalk.
-The 22-chapter operations binder.
+The thirty-eight-chapter operations binder.
 The seven financial models with 727 formulas.
 The five credential tracks.
 The grant pipeline.
 The Inventor Pipeline with 44 evaluated concepts.
 The website.
 The campaign architecture.
 All of it produced through sustained human-AI dialogue by a man with no technology background, no staff, no institutional support, and no venture capital.

 What I Am Asking